 Matrix Number: CN 1606

-Confirmed that this recording was made in August of 1950, in Oslo.
+*Confirmed that this recording was made in June 1946, in Oslo.
 Thanks to Bill Dean-Myatt for the information. – JW

 I’m really happy to announce that we have two phenomenal guest posts over the next two weeks – get ready!
 Today’s post is from musician David Murray, who not only has a fascinating collection of Chinese opera 78s which he offers to the public over at Haji Maji, but he’s also an expert in Greek rebetika.
 His post today is very special – an extremely rare Parlophon issue of a more well-known Greek tune, with his copy in the best known condition.
 Enjoy! – JW